Ainara12/Pands-project/README.md

 ```

-Then I created two scatter plots for each set of variables using *matplotlib* as done in the previous section:
+Then I created two scatter plots for each set of variables using *matplotlib* as done in the previous section (you can ccess to scatter plot in this repository using these links:[Scatter plot 1](https://github.com/Ainara12/Pands-project/blob/master/images/scatterplot1ml.png)[Scatter plot 2](https://github.com/Ainara12/Pands-project/blob/master/images/scatterplot2ml.png)):

 ![](images/scatterplot1ml.png)
 ![](images/scatterplot2ml.png)